Tower of Babel and scattering

 2600 BC – 250 BC — From the Tower of Babel through the final Jaredite wars recorded in Ether.

-Jared’s people are spared when the Lord confounds languages at Babel; the brother of Jared is chastened for not calling upon the Lord.
+Jared’s people are spared when the Lord confounds languages at Babel; they cry unto the Lord and their language is not confounded (Ether 1).

-He repents; the Lord promises to lead them to a choice land and make of them a great nation.
+After the Lord chastens him for not calling upon the Lord (Ether 2), he repents; the Lord promises a choice land and a great nation.

 The Lord instructs the brother of Jared to build barges for air, light, and crossing the deep.